iseanc/challenge-m1-accessibility/README.md

 - What was your motivation?
 ANSWER: A (fictional client) wishes for the project codebase to follow accessibility standards to help optimize the site for search engines.

 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+This project is a practical application of Web Accessibility concepts learned in the bootcamp, and an opportunity to explore Accessibility standards (e.g. WCAG 2.0) in greater depth.
 - What problem does it solve?
 - What did you learn?

 ## Table of Contents (Optional)